ifrahkhan22/Anomaly-Detection-Clustering-Market-Intelligence-in-Indian-Drugs/README.md

 🔍IMPORTANT TAKEAWAYS:

--📈Price Normalization: regardless of pack size, price-per-unit column generated enables equitable comparisons between products.
+-Price Normalization: regardless of pack size, price-per-unit column generated enables equitable comparisons between products.

--💊The Combo Drug Flag is used to identify complicated formulations that contain more than one active component.
+-The Combo Drug Flag is used to identify complicated formulations that contain more than one active component.

--🧰The price variation by dose form is confirmed to be significant by the ANOVA + Tukey test.
+-The price variation by dose form is confirmed to be significant by the ANOVA + Tukey test.

--⚠️Volatility Detection: Inconsistent medicine prices are flagged by the Coefficient of Variation (CV).
+-Volatility Detection: Inconsistent medicine prices are flagged by the Coefficient of Variation (CV).

--🚨Extreme outliers within drug-strength groups are flagged by the Z-score.
+-Extreme outliers within drug-strength groups are flagged by the Z-score.

--🏭Clustering: K-Means classifies products according on formulation count, pack size, and price.
+-Clustering: K-Means classifies products according on formulation count, pack size, and price.

--🏭Top Manufacturers: Pie and bar charts show market dominance trends.
+-Top Manufacturers: Pie and bar charts show market dominance trends.